 Imagine your child’s classroom in the open air!

 The Langley Environmental Awareness Program (LEAP) brings kids outside to engage with their learning.
-Students from Kindergarten to Grade 5 spend two to three days a week learning outside, with the remaining time in a classroom.
+Students from Kindergarten to Grade 7 spend Mondays and Tuesdays learning at local parks, while taking part in community walks from Fort Langley Elementary on Fridays.
+Wednesday and Thursdays are spent indoors.
 Using the great outdoors as a classroom, students learn the BC Curriculum through their interactions with nature.

 Parents/guardians of the program must be prepared to pick-up and drop-off their child from various locations around Langley, and students must be dressed for the weather.